Policy 1080 – Educational Equity

 -

-Equity Lens - The impact on marginalized student groups is addressed when considering any program, practice, decision, or action, with a strategic focus on identifying and eliminating potential barriers.
+Equity Lens – The impact on traditionally marginalized or underrepresented student groups is addressed when considering any program, practice, decision, or action, with a strategic focus on identifying and eliminating potential barriers.

 -